eddiedunnteaching/cit301/FinalProject.md

 `Ansible`'s lowest unit of code is called a [`module`](https://docs.ansible.com/ansible/latest/user_guide/modules_intro.html).

+## Ansible Ad-Hoc

-The simplest way to run `ansible` is via a method called [`ad-hoc`](https://docs.ansible.com/ansible/latest/user_guide/intro_adhoc.html).
+The simplest way to run `ansible` in fact runs a module by itself and is called [`ad-hoc`](https://docs.ansible.com/ansible/latest/user_guide/intro_adhoc.html).
 As the name implies this is a method that lets you run ansible modules in a one-off manner.

 Before you connect to the EC2 instance via ansible we must first make sure that the `host` key has been saved in our `~/.ssh/known_hosts` file.
 We can do this via `ssh`.